 Bilateral Economic Relations

-Bilateral trade between the United States and Mozambique fell 2% in 2013 to $382 million.
+Bilateral trade between the United States and Mozambique rose fell 24% in 2014 to $475.1 million.
 A substantial amount of foreign direct investment from Mozambique comes from the United States.
 The two principal U.S. investors in Mozambique are Anadarko Petroleum and Mozambique Leaf Tobacco Limitada, although interest by other U.S. companies is on the rise.
 A Bilateral Investment Treaty (BIT) between the two nations came into effect in March 2005.
 The U.S. and Mozambique signed a Trade and Investment Framework Agreement (TIFA) in 2005, and the TIFA Council held its first meeting in October 2006, with the most recent session in April, 2013.

 Mozambique's Membership in International Organizations